revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/RDS.md

 ---

-15. Is it possible to I automate the backup process in Amazon RDS?
+15. Is it possible to automate the backup process in Amazon RDS?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)